jhajek/Linux-text-book-part-1/Chapter-04/chapter-04.md

 #### Python

-From Chapter 3, you need to install software packages using the Python pip installer and the Rust Language using their cargo package manager.
+From Chapter 3, you need to install software packages using the Python pip installer and the Rust Language using their cargo package manager on Ubuntu 20.04.

 You can see an example of how to install Python language packages (eggs).
 Drone kit is an API for controlling [3D Robotics](https://www.3drobotics.com "drones") drones located at [dronekit.io](http://dronekit.io "drone kit").
 To [install their Python development packages](http://python.dronekit.io/guide/quick_start.html#installation "Python packages") you need to use ```pip``` the Python Package Installer.

 ```sudo apt-get install python-pip python-dev```

 ```bash
-sudo pip install dronekit
+pip install dronekit
-sudo pip install dronekit-sitl
+pip install dronekit-sitl
 ```

 From the command line, run the ```dronekit-sitl --version``` command and take a screenshot of the output.